lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 Use this prompt if you've provided edits outside the chat, to inform the agent of how you would like to have other content written.

 ```
 Below is the section with the edits I made.
-Please take note of the differences and apply the concepts to future sections:
+Please explain to me the differences in what you have provided and the edits I made.
+I want you to apply the concepts to future sections.
+Edit:

 ```